-As the German National Library of Economics it is the task of the ZBW to acquire literature and subject-specific information from the field of economics, to index it, and to ensure its lasting availability to its target groups.
+As the German National Library of Economics it is the task of the ZBW to acquire literature and subject-specific information from the field of Economics and Business Studies, to index it, and to ensure its lasting availability to its target groups.

 An ever increasing part of the collections, e. g. dissertations and working papers, is provided in digital form.
 The ZBW in its function as a subject-specific National Library is responsible for the long-term and sustainable availability of all digital content which it collects, licenses or produces by retrodigitisation of its collections, and which it archives on its own servers.

-The economic research community at home and abroad counts among the ZBW user groups for digital preservation.
-Private enterprises and the interested public can also use the services and the holdings of the ZBW.
+The ZBW ensures long-term-availability for the ZBW user groups, especially for the national and international economic research community.
+The interested public can also use the services and the holdings of the ZBW.
 The interests of these external groups must be taken into consideration by the digital preservation handling, although the digital preservation system of the ZBW itself is a so-called “dark archive”, which does not provide direct external access.
 Other target groups of the digital preservation are those ZBW colleagues who are responsible for those electronic services which are to be provided sustainably (e. g. the staff members responsible for the open access server EconStor).

 2.2 Collection guidelines and selection